Boris Korneev (serial killer): Attack on Oksana Trofimova and death

-Oksana decided not to call the police, fearing that in that case Korneev would kill her mother, but instead turned towards her friend and classmate, Nikolay.
+Oksana decided not to call the police, fearing that in that case, Korneev would kill her mother, but instead turned towards her friend and classmate, Nikolay.
 They went to the designated place, armed with a hammer and a knife.
 Korneev took his wire, but Oksana then stabbed him in the chest.
-The offender stayed on his feet, but then received a blow from the hammer on the head by Nikolay.
+The offender stayed on his feet but then received a blow from the hammer on the head by Nikolay.
 Withstanding this hit as well, Korneev hit Nikolay, making him stagger to the nearest tree.
-However, Korneev then fell on the ground.
+However, Korneev then fell to the ground.
 He survived, despite the huge amounts of blood loss, and was hospitalized.
 He was declared insane and was sent to a closed psychiatric hospital.
 A few weeks after his hospitalization, Korneev was strangled by his roommates.

 Nikolay was also hospitalized and underwent several operations.
-After prolonged treatment, he was initially confined to a wheelchair, but soon one of his legs began to move.
+After prolonged treatment, he was initially reliant on a wheelchair, but soon one of his legs began to move.
 Oksana forced him to train, and he was able to re-learn to walk on his own.
 After that, they got married and had children together.